top of page

 Education & Outreach

 The 352 acres of Amboy Marsh and 430 acres of Gremel are critical habitat that was once part of the wetlands in Lee County called the Inlet and Winnebago Swamps.
 These peaceful sites are home for many flora and fauna.
 With the goal of restoring and protecting habitat, the areas do not offer amenities for people, but you may enjoy great hikes, photography and birdwatching.
-An additional 20 acre Ryback site and 80 acre Grigalucki site provide additional habitat in Lee County.
+An additional 20 acre Ryback site and 80 acre Grigalouski site provide additional habitat in Lee County.

 If you feel a connection to the marsh, join the group that cares for this place: The Birdsong Chapter of Illinois Audubon Society.
 Learn more about what we do and how you can join.
 Contact amboymarsh@illinoisaudubon.org